Good Academic Standing

 Graduate students must maintain an expected level of performance throughout their program.
 Criteria for evaluating satisfactory performance include, but are not limited to:

-- A minimum cumulative grade point average (GPA) of 3.0 or higher.
+- For degree- and certificate-seeking students, a minimum cumulative grade point average (GPA) of 3.0 or higher and, for non-degree-seeking students, a cumulative graduate GPA of 2.0 or higher.
 Graduate programs may have more stringent GPA requirements;

-- Academic and scholarly integrity (for more information, see related policies section);
+- Academic and scholarly integrity (for more information, see the Related Policies section below);

 - Compliance with academic policies at the University, school, and departmental level; and